History

 • The first collegiate adapted sports and recreation program for students with disabilities, which also produced the first wheelchair athlete in the world to win an Olympic Gold Medal.

-• For Access to DSO Sigma Signs through UIUC Archives, Click Here.
+• Access to DSO Sigma Signs is available through the UIUC Archives.